doylep/sail/README.md

 [ Datafile | Commandfile | Program Delay | HTML Delay | Port Number | Baud Rate ]

 Command Structure:
-Commands in the command file must contain no spaces and be terminated with global constant "CMDDLIM".
+Commands in the command file must contain no spaces and be terminated with global constant "CMDDLIM" ('$' by default).
 Only commands that follow this structure will be transmitted.